 Single Ticket Costs

 Have you ever wondered how much a single journey on London’s public transport system costs?
-The price of a single ticket varies based on travel zones, affecting your overall expense.
+The price of a single ticket varies based on travel zones and time of travel.

 Daily Travel Passes

-Daily travel passes offer a cost-effective alternative to purchasing multiple single tickets, especially for frequent commuters or tourists planning multiple trips within a day.
+Daily caps on Oyster/contactless provide a cost-effective alternative to purchasing multiple singles, especially for frequent commuters or tourists planning multiple trips within a day.

 Discounted and Travelcard Options for Tourists

-Using an Oyster Card provides tourists with discounted fares that can save up to 30% compared to single-journey tickets, making it a cost-effective choice for multiple trips.
+Using an Oyster Card or contactless payment provides tourists with the lowest fares and daily capping, making it a cost-effective choice for multiple trips.

 Oyster Card Benefits